Trail, British Columbia: Trail Memorial Centre & Sports Hall of Memories

+Cominco Arena

+The Cominco Arena is a 2,537-seat multi-purpose arena, home to the Trail Smoke Eaters, a junior A ice hockey team who play in the British Columbia Hockey League.

-River Activities and Music in the Park at Gyro Park in Trail
+River activities and Music in the Park at Gyro Park

 Located at 1090 Charles Lakes Drive in East Trail on the route to Sunningdale, Gyro Park is the home to Music in the Park during the summer.

-"The Onions" and other popular river currents that wind between the rocks on the East banks of the Columbia River, are a popular summer magnet for river activity.
+"The Onions" and other popular river currents that wind between the rocks on the east banks of the Columbia River, are a popular summer magnet for river activity.

-The Historic Gulch
+The historic Gulch

 In the early 1900s a large influx of Italian immigrants lent a distinctive character to "The Gulch" which is located at the entrance to Trail accessed by the Schofield Highway which drops down the long grade from the city of Rossland and the village of Warfield and sub-division of Annabel onto Rossland Avenue.

 This neighbourhood which runs the length of Rossland Avenue is known as "the Gulch."
 Originally called the "Dublin Gulch" in the very early days, it eventually became known as "The Gulch" as it filled up with Italians who chose not to live on the original Trail townsite.
 The Gulch starts as throat of Trail Creek narrows between the high, sandy slope of Smelter Hill on its left bank and the West Trail bank where early pioneer houses were built by immigrants as they purchased properties along the west bank steep terrain.

 In the early pioneer days industrious Chinese launderers and cooks spent time gardening in the defile of the Gulch.
 Few of these immigrants ever acquired rights to own land in the Gulch and their gardens were gradually displaced by Italians and other European working families who terraced their properties into level plots.
 Despite the steep terrain, these immigrant families planted vegetable gardens reminiscent of the old country sustained by water from Trail Creek and a hot summer sun.

-The Gulch is home to shops and the Terra Nova hotel, located at the entrance to Trail’s central business district at the foot of Rossland Avenue.
+The Gulch is home to shops and the Terra Nova hotel, located at the entrance to Trail's central business district at the foot of Rossland Avenue.